Nimzyow/CV/README.md

 TDD was somewhat of an eye opener as the whole concept of testing was just alien to me.
 Throughout the course I made TDD into a strong point of mine through materials given by Makers and through my own self led study, which even included me completing online courses on TDD.
 I now approach every application I make with TDD at the forefront.

-We take part in pair programming every single day which involves tackling a week long challenge with a different pairing partner for each day.
-This presents a set of unique challenges for us as we are forced to work with people from different backgrounds and different viewpoints within a short space of time.
+We took part in pair programming every single day which involves tackling a week long challenge with a different pairing partner for each day.
+This presented a set of unique challenges for us as we are forced to work with people from different backgrounds and different viewpoints within a short space of time.
 In these pair programming sessions it's important we learn to adapt, communicate clearly and effectively and to practice empathy with one another.
 It is an extraordinary experience and has given me a surge of confidence when working with people.
-I believe this is what I value most from my time so far at Makers.
+I believe this is what I value most from my time at Makers.

 We are also tasked with working on group projects which involves us being placed in a random group of 4,5 or 6 people and to figure out how we make certain web applications.
 This experience was invaluable as much of my work has either been done in pairs or on my own.

 The final project of Makers took us through a rollercoaster of a journey revealing the highs and lows of a team working environment.
 It involved us coordinating our thoughts, our approach, planning together, having an end of day retro everyday, assigning tasks that need completing each day, having disagreements and resolving those, oh and it involved us making a really cool application and presenting it, live!
 You can check the presentation out on this [link](https://www.facebook.com/watch/live/?v=1854532374684301&ref=watch_permalink) where my group presents just after the 3 minute mark.
 This brief taste of what it's like to work in a team environment has further reinforced my desire to work in this industry.

 ## Skills with Repo reference